yomanfosta/Detour/README.md

 Josh is currently working on bug fixes in the original hackathon release and working on reorganizing the source code a bit better in maps.js.
 He is working on the AfterThoughts branch.

+Una will be working on the Una-PostHack branch to improve UX and other fun visual things :)

 BUGS:
 Detours not clearing on destination/origin changes Directions are rendered on 'blur' events of major controls... should be on GO button